supreme8888/git-module201/README.md

 1) Creating branches: project/skazak-kbaravoy; feature/skazak-kbaravoy (Siarhey Kazak did this)
 2) Adding file "test" to feature/skazak-kbaravoy (Kirill Baravoy did this)
 3) Merge feature branch into project branch (Siarhei Kazak did this)
-4) Edit test file on feature branch and merge feature to project, resolving a confict (Kiraill Baravoy did this)
-5) Add photos folder with Siarhei's photo on feature (Siarhei did this)
-5) Add katacoda folder with Kirill Baravoy screenshots on project (Kirill did this)
-6) Add katacoda folder with Siarhei Kazak screenshots on project(Siarhei did this)
-7) Merge feature into project, resolving conflicts (Kirill did this)
-8) Add tag v0.1 at commit d743d27f72fe4fa67b8a9fc1514f7fd82b1ed334 and tag v0.2 at 1f9bfe757442acd47f8b5df4da56447033af3646 (Siarhei did this)
-9) Create branch feature-test from v0.2